This guide will show you the banking options you have in Spain as an expat and the steps required to open a bank account in the country.

 In addition, they offer several wallets of different currencies (including crypto and gold) and quite often promise to save customers a hefty amount of money on currency exchange.

 The most popular mobile-only bank accounts are Borderless Account from TransferWise, DiPocket, Revolut, LeuPay, N26.

-With most of them you can set up a bank account with Spanish IBAN on your mobile phone in minutes.
-You will need a smartphone and some valid ID, which will allow you to verify your identity either through a quick video call or with photos.
+With most of them, you can set up a bank account with Spanish IBAN on your mobile phone in minutes.
+You will need a smartphone and a valid ID, which will allow you to verify your identity either through a quick video call or with photos.

 If you retire abroad and receive at least part of your investment or pension income in sterling, you will feel the effect of currency fluctuations on your income.

 Currency fluctuations, especially in the sterling-to-euro value, impact many British expat retirees.
 If you are one of them, an international, multi-currency bank account might be what you need.

 There are quite a few banks that offer qualifying customers a single-currency account or multi-currency accounts held under one single account number – known as multi-currency bank accounts.

 1. If your income is paid in one currency, but you have bills and liabilities in another currency, you can manage transactions within one bank account.